JAFisher/HTML5-video-player--fVideo--/readme.md

 ## How to skin

-fPlayer default skin is neat and tidy and should fit in with any Design but feel free to skin it using the options below or just edit the fVideo.css provided.
+fVideo default skin is neat and tidy and should fit in with any Design but feel free to skin it using the options below or just edit the fVideo.css provided.

 - $('#selector').video({